CarlTBarnes/Clarion-IDE-Info/README.md

 # Clarion IDE Info
 Clarion IDE Info and Files

-On my phone I often want to see a few IDE files like Equates, Property or BuiltIns.
+On my Phone I often want to view IDE LibSrc files like Equates, Property or BuiltIns, so having them available on GitHub makes that possible.